Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Preliminaries

-We say that \emph{collision detection} is available when stations can distinguish between a silence and either a collision or jamming by the feedback they receive from the channel; otherwise the channel is \emph{without collision detection}.
-Next we consider in detail the four possible cases of a channel being either with jamming or not, and independently, being either with collision detection or not. \begin{description} \item[\rm A channel is without jamming and without collision detection:] a void round is perceived as silence, even when caused by a collision. \item[\rm A channel is without jamming and with collision detection:] a void round is perceived either as silence, when there is no transmission, or differently as a collision, when there are multiple simultaneous transmission. \item[\rm A channel is with jamming and without collision detection:] a void round is perceived as silence, and the stations cannot distinguish which of the following possible causes makes the round void, that is, either no message is transmitted or there is a collision or the round is jammed. \item[\rm A channel is with jamming and with collision detection:] a void round is either perceived as silence, which means there is no transmission, or as a collision, which means that either there are multiple simultaneous transmissions or the round is jammed. \end{description}
+We say that \emph{collision detection} is available when stations can distinguish between silence and collision/jamming in a round by the feedback they receive from the channel in the round.
+If such a discerning mechanism is not available then the channel is \emph{without collision detection}.
+Next we specify the four possible kinds of channels, determined by jamming or lack thereof, and, independently, by collision detection or lack thereof, which determine how stations perceive rounds by the obtained feedback from the channel. \begin{description} \item[\rm A channel without jamming and without collision detection:] a void round is caused by either silence or collision; a specific cause of voidness of a round is not perceivable. \item[\rm A channel without jamming and with collision detection:] a void round is caused by either silence or collision; a specific cause of voidness of a round is identifiable. \item[\rm A channel with jamming and without collision detection:] a void round is caused by either silence or collision or jamming; a specific cause of voidness of a round is not perceivable nor any can be excluded. \item[\rm A channel with jamming and with collision detection:] a void round is caused by either silence or collision or jamming; silence can be perceived distinctly from the other two possible causes of voidness, but collision and jamming cannot be distinguished from each other. \end{description}

+A communication algorithm for channels without jamming can be executed on channels with jamming, without any changes in its code.
+This is because a channel with jamming does not produce any special ``interference'' signal indicating that a round is jammed, and stations obtain either a silence or collision as feedback from the channel when a round is void.